Jewish Foundations for Preschool Education

 The most familiar of Jewish values for many families is tzedakah or charity.
 We encourage our children to bring in coins for the class tzedakah box on Friday.

 But did you know that the shoresh or root of this Hebrew word has a wider connotation?
 Tzedek means justice and righteousness.
 Giving tzedakah is the just and right thing to do.
 It’s giving back.
 It can include giving money, clothing, food or time in doing good deeds.

 Each month, the Nursery School participates in a “mitzvah of the month”.
-For example, in October, the Bet Torah Mitzvah Makers Team joins the Making Strides Against Breast Cancer Walk.
+For example, in October, we participated in the American Cancer Society’s Real Kids Wear Pink initiative .
 In November, Nursery School families help collect juice boxes for Midnight Run, while students decorate lunch bags in which the meals are distributed.
 Many families contribute items to Bet Torah’s annual rummage sales, which provide an inexpensive means for many less fortunate in the community to purchase clothing and housewares.
 At holiday time, we collect clothing or toy items for distibution to underserved families.
 In the spring, our students bring cereal boxes to the local Interfaith Pantry.

 This year (throughout the year), make a point of showing your children that tzedakah is more than pennies in a pushka.
 Make mitzvah month, every month and share the good news with us.
 We’re happy to highlight your acts of kindness on our bulletin board and in our newsletter.